SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

   <li key={user.id}>{user.name}</li>
 ))}
 ```
+List virtualization is a smart technique used to optimize the rendering of large lists by only displaying the items that are currently visible on the screen.
+Instead of rendering all the items at once

 **Q15: Lifecycle methods in class component**
 Mounting → Component is created and added to the UI ,it runs once after initial render